 15 Minute Senior Exercise Program for Balance and Strength

 As they age, people naturally lose balance, strength, and flexibility.
-This increases the risk of falling, which is a big problem for older adults.
+This increases the risk of falling, a big problem for older adults.

 Falls often lead to serious injury, loss of independence, and sometimes death.
-That’s why it’s so important for older adults to exercise regularly to reduce fall risk.
+That’s why older adults need to exercise regularly to reduce fall risk.

 The video demonstrates 10 standing exercises that prevent falls by strengthening essential muscles and balance skills.